IvanLudvig/IvanLudvig.github.io/_posts/2021-04-08-multilabel-classification-using-transfer-learning.md

         break
 ```
 Training in Google Colab using a GPU took about 2 hours.
-## Validating results
+## Visualising & validating results
-Let's see what we've got.
+Let's see what we've gotby displaying the 3 top tags for each item.
 ```python
 def imshow(inputs):
     img = inputs.transpose(1, 2, 0)